 Derived from a strictly controlled natural fermentation process, PITERA™ is a clear liquid rich in vitamins, amino acids, minerals and organic acids.
 The fascinating combination of nutrients work to dramatically improve the skin’s natural surface rejuvenation process.sk-ii.com

 PITERA™ is the brand’s trade name for the Galactomyces Ferment Filtrate.
 Galactomyces ferment filtrate is a genus, not a species.
 We don’t know which strain or method of filtration was used.
-Therefore it doesn’t mean that they are the exact same thing.
+Therefore, it doesn’t mean that they are the same thing.

-If you don’t have a cool $130 to drop on the cult-classic essence, don’t despair, Galactomyces Ferment Filtrate is widely used by other brands in a higher concentration and lower price point.
+If you don’t have a cool $130 to drop on the cult-classic essence, don’t despair.
+Other brands widely use Galactomyces Ferment Filtrate in a higher concentration and lower price point.